wp-plugins/collapsing-categories/readme.txt

   wp_get_categories(your_options_here);
   echo "</ul>\n";
 ?>
+`

 == Frequently Asked Questions ==

 =  How do I change the style of the collapsing categories lists? =

   The collapsing categories plugin uses several ids and classes which can be styled with CSS.
-I have provided a few defaults in the collapsCat.css file.
-  You can modify the collapsCat.css file to your liking.
-Alternatively, you can copy those rules into your themes style file.
+You can change the default style from the collapsing categories options (settings) page.
 You may have to rename some of the id statements.
 For example, if your sidebar is called "myawesomesidebar", you would rewrite the line